 The new exterior and interior styling was created by the talented yacht designer Adam Voorhees, who was inspired by the owner’s input to define an abundance of desirable modifications.
 Peter Wilson of MCM Newport assisted BROADWATER’s owner with the selection of the shipyard and subsequently oversaw the conversion project, which benefitted from one of the heated halls at Royal Huisman’s non-tidal deep water site located at just 15 minutes from Amsterdam Schiphol airport.

-During last year’s World Superyacht Awards the shipyard team was already very pleased to receive the “Best Rebuilt Yacht” award for the restoration by Huisfit of the Herreshoff schooner VAGRANT.
+During last year’s World Superyacht Awards the shipyard team was equally thrilled to receive the “Best Rebuilt Yacht” award for the restoration of the Herreshoff schooner VAGRANT by Huisfit.

-An overview of awards in recent years can be found on the Royal Huisman website [click here for a link].
-Jan Timmerman, CEO of Royal Huisman adds: “On behalf of our team I would like to say that we are very happy and honoured with this award.
-At the same time and although we have received more than a fair share of such recognition, we are not planning to lean back following this success: we will never forget that a shipyard is only as good as its next boat.”
+An overview of awards in recent years can be found on the Royal Huisman website [click here].
+Jan Timmerman, CEO of Royal Huisman adds: “On behalf of the whole team I would like to say how honoured we all feel on receiving with this award.
+At the same time and although we have received more than a fair share of such recognition, we are not planning to lean back following this success.
+Our reputation as a shipyard is only as good as the quality of our next project.”